JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 ### Overriding Dependencies Properties

-It is possible to redefine the [build parameters](configuring-build-parameters.md) in the snapshot\-dependency builds when the current build starts.
-For example, build configuration A depends on B and B depends on C; when triggering A, there is the ability to change parameters in any of its dependencies using the following format:
+It is possible to redefine the [build parameters](configuring-build-parameters.md) in the snapshot-dependency builds when the current build starts.
+For example, build configuration A depends on B and B depends on C; on triggering, A can change any parameter used in B or C with the following property:

 ```XML
 reverse.dep.<btID>.<property name>
 ```

-You can change a parameter in all dependencies at once using this syntax:
+To change a parameter in all dependencies at once, use a wildcard:

 ```XML
 reverse.dep.*.<property name>
 ```

-Note that if a parameter is redefined in B, but only A is triggered, no parameters change occurs.
+Thus, each dependent build in a chain can redefine parameters in any of its dependency builds.

 If build configurations A and B are trying to set different values for the same parameter in the build configuration C, the following rules apply:
 * if A depends on B by a snapshot dependency either directly or transitively, the value proposed by A will be used in C (and vice versa, if B depends on A)